alxmrs/website/_posts/2018-09-02-in-defense-of-interruptions.md

 I think we should celebrate interruptions rather than demonize them.
 Yes, retrospectives are valuable even though I haven't finished my current story.
 Of course I will teach you about mime types, rising sophomore intern, instead of just using the term in context.
-Give me a minutes to finish what I'm typing<sup id="a3">[3](#f3)</sup>, but then yes, I'll review your PR.
+Give me a minutes to finish what I'm typing<sup id="a3">[3](#f3)</sup>, but then *yes*, I'll review your PR.

 ## Vilifying Interruptions Reveals an Inability to Modularize Programs

-In the book Code Complete, Steven McConnel writes that software is the art of managing complexity.
+In the book *Code Complete*, Steven McConnel writes that software is the art of managing complexity.
 Only in software do we have to deal with data from the bit to the peta- (or exbi-) byte level<sup id="a4">[4](#f4)</sup>.

 From this perspective, if interruptions like the ones listed above derails you, it represents an inefficiency at managing